pahanmendis/The-Green-Machine/CNN Training/README.md

-# Convolutional Nueral Network Training
+# Convolutional Neural Network Training

 The Following Google Drive link contains the dataset. <br>
 These images were collected from two Green Machine units.<br>